arditnimanaj/blood_donor/README.md

 - A dashboard for donors to track their donations and eligibility  to donate
 - Automatically filters people who you can donate based on your blood group
 - Option to share donation status on social media

+##Live Site

+The app is hosted on Vercel and can be accessed at https://dhurogjak-shpetojete.vercel.app/ for a live experience.

 ## Installation

 To run the app locally, you'll need to have Node.js and MongoDB installed on your machine.
 Then, follow these steps: